richpl/PyBasic/README.md

 ### Assignment

-Assignment may be made to number variables (which can contain either integers or floating point numbers) and string variables (string variables are distinguished by their dollar suffix).
+Assignment may be made to numeric simple variables (which can contain either integers or floating point numbers) and string simple variables
+(string variables are distinguished by their dollar suffix).
 The interpreter will enforce this division between the two types:

 ```